Raymond Radiguet: Career

+Raymond Radiguet (bottom right) in 1911 or 1912, at 8-9 years old.

 Radiguet found his first literary connection in André Salmon, editor of L'Intransigeant, to whom he brought several caricatures signed "Rajky."
-Some of his biographers have concluded, from his poor grades in art and the crudeness of his surviving drawings, that these caricatures were his father's work.
-Salmon helped him find work at several newspapers; years later, recalling his impressions on first reading Radiguet's poetry, he wrote: "No question of a new Rimbaud.
-All the same, standing before one, a boy of fifteen already endowed with an indisputable poetic conscience..."

-His first published poem, again under the pseudonym of "Raimon Rajky," was "Aiguilles des secondes," which appeared in the September 1918 edition of L'Instant; his first publication under his real name was "Ligne d'horizon," which appeared two months later; and in December, he published a short story, "Tohu," in the avant-garde journal SIC.
+Some of his biographers have concluded, from his poor grades in art and the crudeness of his surviving drawings, that these caricatures were likely his father's work.
+Salmon helped him find work at several newspapers; years later, recalling his impressions on first reading Radiguet's poetry, he writes: "Pas question d'un nouveau Rimbaud.
+Tout de même, devant soi, un garçon de quinze ans, déjà fort d'une indiscutable conscience poétique." [] Radiguet's first published poem, again under the pseudonym "Raimon Rajky," was "Aiguilles des secondes," which appeared in the September 1918 edition of L'Instant.
+His first publication under his real name was "Ligne d'horizon," which appeared two months later, in Le Canard enchaîné.
+In December, he published a short story "Tohu" in the avant-garde journal SIC.
 In February 1919, he met Max Jacob, with whom he became close at this time.
+Some contemporaries speculated about the nature of this relationship, with Salmon writing that after only two days Radiguet was addressing Jacob using the familiar tu pronoun.

+An early poem published under the pseudonym "Raimon Rajky."
+The reference to "un édredon rouge" offended Guillaume Apollinaire.

-As one of the few writers in the immediate postwar milieu who had been too young to fight, Radiguet found himself an outsider in the generational struggle between modernists who were firmly established prior to the war––Jacob and Salmon, along with SIC and its editor Pierre Albert-Birot, were among these––and the younger generation, most of whom had fought in the war and many of whom were still mobilized.
+As one of the few writers in the immediate postwar milieu who had been too young to fight, Radiguet found himself an outsider in the generational struggle between modernists who were firmly established prior to World War I—Jacob and Salmon, along with SIC and its editor Pierre Albert-Birot, were among these—and the younger generation, most of whom had fought in the war and many of whom were still mobilized.
 This younger generation found a voice in Pierre Reverdy's magazine Nord-Sud, and then in Dada.
 Radiguet made an attempt to ingratiate himself with this new avant-garde without alienating his older connections.
-This was partly successful (Radiguet is hailed as "a Parisian friend of Dada" in a poem by Tristan Tzara), but social miscalculations and a poor impression on Louis Aragon damaged these inroads.
+This was partly successful (Radiguet is hailed as one of the "Parisian friends" [amis parisiens] of Dada in a poem by Tristan Tzara), but social miscalculations and a poor impression on Louis Aragon damaged these inroads.
+An example of such a miscalculation was a poem Radiguet sent to Guillaume Apollinaire, which alluded through its incipit "un édredon rouge..." [] to a line of Apollinaire's "Zone": "Une famille transporte un édredon rouge comme vous transportez votre cœur." [] This gesture offended Apollinaire rather than endearing Radiguet to him.